HD Radio™ – The Difference is Clear

 What is multicasting?

 HD Radio™ technology enables WVXU to broadcast more than one program stream on its existing spectrum.
-WVXU currently has two program streams: news and information on WVXU HD1 and XPoNential Radio on WVXU HD 2.
+WVXU currently has two program streams: news and information on WVXU HD1 and Radio Artifact on WVXU HD2.

 How do I find WVXU’s HD channels on the radio dial?